openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/paraterminalGyrus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Paraterminal gyrus' is a supracallosal gyrus.
+   :definition: Is a supracallosal gyrus. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002603)]
    :description: The paraterminal gyrus (subcallosal gyrus, peduncle of the corpus callosum) is a narrow lamina on the medial surface of the hemisphere in front of the lamina terminalis, behind the parolfactory area, and below the rostrum of the corpus callosum.
-It is continuous around the genu of the corpus callosum with the supracallosal gyrus.
-[WP,unvetted].
+It is continuous around the genu of the corpus callosum with the supracallosal gyrus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002603)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0108484
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002603#paraterminal-gyrus-1
    :name: paraterminal gyrus